eclipse-vertx/vert.x/new/core_manual_ruby.md

 Functions:

-* `dataHandler(handler)`: set a handler which will receive data from the `ReadStream`.
+* `data_handler`: set a handler which will receive data from the `ReadStream`.
 As data arrives the handler will be passed a Buffer.
-* `pause()`: pause the handler.
-When paused no data will be received in the `dataHandler`.
+* `pause`: pause the handler.
+When paused no data will be received in the `data_handler`.
-* `resume()`: resume the handler.
+* `resume`: resume the handler.
 The handler will be called if any data arrives.
-* `exceptionHandler(handler)`: Will be called if an exception occurs on the `ReadStream`.
+* `exception_handler`: Will be called if an exception occurs on the `ReadStream`.
-* `endHandler(handler)`: Will be called when end of stream is reached.
+* `end_handler`: Will be called when end of stream is reached.
 This might be when EOF is reached if the `ReadStream` represents a file, or when end of request is reached if it's an HTTP request, or when the connection is closed if it's a TCP socket.

 ## WriteStream